 How to Apply

-Deadline: Funds are available on a first-come first-served basis.
-Please call or check the website periodically for status updates.
+Deadline: Funds are available by reservation on a first-come first-served basis.
+Please check the website periodically for status updates.

-Application Approval Process for the First-Time Homebuyer CalHome Program
+Application Process for the First-Time Homebuyer CalHome Program

-5. Complete the loan application with a participating lender by providing them a copy of the purchase contract.
+- Complete the loan application with a participating lender and provide the purchase contract.